Sep 30, 2014

 2. Why have these rules been introduced?

 The simple reason is that the EU Commission did not want a burden imposed on tens of thousands of small businesses who would struggle to identify where their customers are located in the EU.
 The rules – according to the EU Commission – ease the administrative burden on businesses in the digital services sector.
 It’s all about digital transformation.
 The effort to tax the digital economy goes back to a 1988 OECD report.
 Indeed in 2003 the EU introduced rules on the supply of e-services in the EU for non-EU businesses.
-However, a loophole in the 2003 legislation has allowed many digital service merchants to established themselves in Luxembourg, a low-VAT jurisdiction.
+However, a loophole in the 2003 legislation has allowed many digital service businesses to established themselves in Luxembourg, a low-VAT jurisdiction.
 Luxembourg, of course, was against these new rule changes.
 On February 20, 2008, these changes were adopted – the VAT regulation itself was adopted by the EU Commission on October 17, 2013.
 Earlier this year the Explanatory Notes were released.

 3. How will a business determine the VAT status of a customer?